 The VBA EXP function is listed under the math category of VBA functions.
 When you use it in a VBA code, it returns the value of the exponential function ex at a supplied value of x.
 In simple words, it calculates the mathematical constant e (the base of the natural logarithm) raised to a supplied power.
-Learn more about it from here.
+Learn more about it here.

 - Number: The Number is the power that you want to raise the constant e to.

-To practically understand how to use VBA EXP function, you need to go through the below example where we have written a vba code by using it:
+To practically understand how to use the VBA EXP function, you need to go through the below example where we have written a vba code by using it:

 Sub example_EXP() Range("B1").Value = Exp(Range("A1")) End Sub

-In the above example, we have used EXP and the supplied value of x from the cell A1 and it has returned the value of the exponential function ex 4.05519996684467 in cell B1.
+In the above example, we have used EXP and the supplied value of x from cell A1 and it has returned the value of the exponential function ex 4.05519996684467 in cell B1.